tingelst/sunrisedds/README.md

 CycloneDDS on KUKA Sunrise.OS for integration with ROS2

-### Build CycloneDDS on Windows 7 32 Bit
+### Build CycloneDDS for Windows 7 32 Bit

-1. Download and start a Windows 7 32 bit VM (e.g. VirtualBox) from: https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/.
-The following steps should be performed in the VM.

-2. Download and install Visual Studio 2019 Community Edition from: https://visualstudio.microsoft.com.
+1. Download and install Visual Studio 2019 Community Edition from: https://visualstudio.microsoft.com.
 Select 'Desktop development with C++'.

-3. Download and install the latest CMake release from: https://cmake.org/download.
-Select 'Windows i386 Installer'.
+2. Download and install the latest CMake release from: https://cmake.org/download.

-4. Download and unzip the latest winflexbison release from: https://github.com/lexxmark/winflexbison/releases.
+3. Download and unzip the latest winflexbison release from: https://github.com/lexxmark/winflexbison/releases.
 Tested with version 2.5.24 (bison 3.7.4,, flex 2.6.4).

-5. Download and unzip Eclipse Cyclone DDS from: https://github.com/eclipse-cyclonedds/cyclonedds/archive/refs/heads/master.zip.
+4. Download and unzip Eclipse Cyclone DDS from: https://github.com/eclipse-cyclonedds/cyclonedds/archive/refs/heads/master.zip.

-6. Open CMake and configure Cyclone DDS: Select the advanced option, set `BISON_EXECUTABLE` to the `win_bison.exe` in the unzipped winflexbison folder, and disable the use of OpenSSL by unselecting `ENABLE_SSL `.
+5. Open CMake and configure Cyclone DDS: Select the advanced option, set `BISON_EXECUTABLE` to the `win_bison.exe` in the unzipped winflexbison folder, and disable the use of OpenSSL by unselecting `ENABLE_SSL `.
 Press `Configure`, `Generate`.
 Open the generated Visual Studio project by pressing `Open Project`.

-7. In Visual Studio 2019, open the file: `src/ddsrt/src/time/windows/time.c` and add the following preprocessor definitions
+6. In Visual Studio 2019, open the file: `src/ddsrt/src/time/windows/time.c` and add the following preprocessor definitions
     ```c++
     #if defined(_WIN32_WINNT) && _WIN32_WINNT != 0x0601
     #undef _WIN32_WINNT